 4. Focus on anti-inflammatory foods.
 Research shows that postpartum mood issues are strongly associated with temporary inflammation in the body, so incorporating more anti-inflammatory foods into your diet can have a favorable effect on your mood and overall outlook.
 Stay away from triggers like sugar, fried foods, and refined grains, and add in green, leafy vegetables and omega-3 fatty acids to keep sadness at bay.

 5. Don’t forget your B vitamins.
 Several of the B vitamins (including folate, B6, and B12) help to lower levels of homocysteine, an amino acid that can lead to mood destabilization when it builds up in the body.4 Although consuming foods rich in B vitamins can help, a food-based or coenzymated B complex can give you a more immediate mood and energy boost.
 Even better?
-Some strains of beneficial bacteria (like those in PRO-Moms) actually produce several of the B vitamins, so including a probiotic supplement can really round out your vitamin regimen and improve how well they are being absorbed into your body!
+Some strains of beneficial bacteria actually produce several of the B vitamins, so including a probiotic supplement like PRO-Moms can really round out your vitamin regimen and improve how well nutrients are being absorbed into your body!

 Bringing a baby into this world is one of the most extraordinary, magical, transformative experiences you’ll ever have, and while some mild postpartum baby blues may be inevitable during this time of transition, taking care of yourself and the mighty microbes in your gut will enable you to weather the storms and celebrate this new chapter of life with happiness, health, and gratitude.